milkcircle/milkcircle.github.io/_posts/2018-12-16-demons-infest-this-world.md

 and watched as you removed your mask
 to reveal the repulsive, grotesque, vile form beneath

-and i lay upon that hard, wet floor
+as i lay upon that hard, wet floor
 struggling to breathe
 watching your silhouette slither to the house next door
 to prepare your next murder